openline-ai/openline.ai/blog/pre-seed-round.md

 We believe that if you look 10 years out, the future of Enterprise SaaS is going to look more like the architecture of web3--centralized data layer with standardized frameworks that allow for decentralized apps to be built on top.
 The Openline customerOS is that centralized, transactional data layer, and it's open source to give businesses complete control over their data."

 Openline is currently in private Beta through the end of 2022\.
-You can request early access by [joining their wait list](/).
+You can request early access by [joining their wait list][openline].